Secrets Revealed: How To Find Investors And Impress Them

 Takeaway #3.
 Be clear and open about the size of the market opportunity

-What was also clear from the panel is that the size of your market opportunity also impacts on what type of investor is likely to be attracted to your startup.
+What was also clear from the panel is that the size of your market opportunity also impacts on what type of investor is likely to be attracted to your start-up.

 The VCs said they use a portfolio approach to investing and require at least two of the businesses in their portfolio to have the ability to deliver a £5-10 billion business in order that the fund delivers the required return.
 Not all businesses are therefore suitable for VC investment.